cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

         - VGLUT1-PSD95
         - VGLUT2-PSD95 (PSD95 only optimized for Cortex L4)
     - creating some sort of "preprocess profiles" whether VGLUT1-PSD95, VGLUT2-PSD95 and VGAT-Gephyrin
+    - filtering out puncta smaller then... because this is background

 ### Next-up
 - adjust preprocessing parameters for every hippocampal layer in every synaptic combination:
     - VGAT-Gephyrin

-    - idea: filter out puncta smaller then... , before puncta analysis and after binarization
 - Add local maxima detection
 - how to pass on images in a pipeline?
 - customize the pipeline dynamically with the nextflow.config file (folders, docker/apptainer, publishDir, name segments, nr_of_image_channels, profiles for running local or HPC).
 Check the VIB nextflow course again and the carpentries.